liguowang/cpgtools/README.md

 <a name="p3.12"></a>trichotmize.py
 ----
-This program uses Gaussian Mixture model (GMM) to trichotmize each CpG into three status:
+This program uses Gaussian Mixture model (GMM) to trichotmize each CpG into 4 status:
  * Un-methylated (labeled as "0" in result file)
  * Semi-methylated (labeled as "1" in result file)
  * Full-methylated (labeled as "2" in result file)
+ * Unknown

 Basically, GMM will first calculate probability p (p = {p0 + p1 + p2}, p0 + p1 + p2 = 1) for each CpG based on its beta value
 - p0: the probability that the CpG is un-methylated